dhelonious/mastodon-snap/docs/build.md

 in the repository's root directory.

+> [!NOTE]
-> Note: Snapcraft relies on either `multipassd` or `lxd` to create snaps inside a virtual machine.
+> Snapcraft relies on either `multipassd` or `lxd` to create snaps inside a virtual machine.
 Therefore, snaps cannot be created on a virtual infrastructure that does not support nested virtualization.